koookieee/arxiv-search-kit/README.md

 ## How it works

-1. Pre-built index: 928K papers embedded with SPECTER2 (same model as Semantic Scholar), stored in LanceDB
+1. Pre-built index: 928K papers embedded with SPECTER2, stored in LanceDB
 2. At query time: embed query with SPECTER2, hybrid retrieval (vector + BM25), graph-based re-ranking via Personalized PageRank
 3. Index auto-downloads from [HuggingFace](https://huggingface.co/datasets/anonymousatom/arxiv-search-index) on first use (~4GB)